ATIH/rundeck-rancher/README.md

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

+DONT US ME.
+I'M DEPRECATED.
+IT'S A BAD WAY TO DO WHAT YOU WANT TO.

 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*

 - [Rundeck for Rancher](#rundeck-for-rancher)